ed0ard/CS2-Bot-Improver/README.md

 # CS2-Bot-Improver
-CS2-Bot-Improver is a plugin for Counter-Strike 2 that improves bots' aim, navigation, personalities, strategies, etc.
+CS2-Bot-Improver is a plugin for Counter-Strike 2 that improves bots' aim, movement, personalities, strategies, etc.

 Aims to enhance your experience when playing against bots offline or with friends.
 It can be installed on both clients and servers.